VA Benefits help qualifying Veterans and their family members get money to cover all or some of the costs for school or training.

 Census Date Policy

-• Summer terms will be billed after the last UTSA census date during the summer semester.
+- Summer terms will be billed after the last UT San Antonio census date during the summer semester.
 Please reference the Summer Academic Calendar for the term needed for additional information.

-• A hold will be placed on the student account after the initial certification.
-This will prevent the student from being dropped for non-payment and be exempted from any late fees across the UTSA payment deadlines while awaiting the tuition and fee payment from the VA.
+- A hold will be placed on the student account after the initial certification.
+This will prevent the student from being dropped for non-payment and be exempted from any late fees across the UT San Antonio payment deadlines while awaiting the tuition and fee payment from the VA.

-• An automated email will be sent to the student’s UTSA email address confirming the initial certification was submitted.
+- An automated email will be sent to the student’s UT San Antonio email address confirming the initial certification was submitted.
 A second automated email will be sent verifying tuition and fees have been requested from the VA for payment to the university.

 For more information on the GI Bill® Certification process, visit our YouTube channel!